Our Pipeline

 Phase 2

-PARPi Resistant Ovarian Cancer
+Ovarian Cancer

 ZN-c3-002

-Azenosertib + multiple chemo backbones
+Azenosertib + multiple chemo backbones and bevacizumab

 Phase 1

-BRAF Mutant Colorectal Cancer
+BRAF Mutant Colorectal cancer

 ZN-c3-016